Opioid Initiative

 Download Printable Flyer (PDF)

-This training is available in-person or online and is open to all treatment and human service provider employees, Certified Peer and Recovery Specialists, and county agencies and employees.
-Participants will learn the science behind addiction and the recovery process and how a well-informed and supportive community increases recovery rates.
+This training is open to all healthcare professionals, human service and treatment provider employees, and Certified Recovery and Peer Specialists.
+Available in-person and online.
+Participants will learn the science behind addiction and the recovery process.
 CEU credits are available where applicable.

 Hope is Dope: Community Series